mayconbordin/geo.js/README.md

 When you call the `geocode()` method, the callback is optional, because the function will set the address retrieved by geocoding in the `p` object.
 Although there is a `Geo.Address` object, it is not used when doing geocoding because the Google Geocoding API can return several address components [(see)](http://code.google.com/intl/en/apis/maps/documentation/geocoding/#Types).

-Currently there is two geocoding providers available (`'Google', 'GeoNames'`).
+Currently there is three geocoding providers available (`'Google', 'GeoNames', 'Nominatim'`).
 When calling the `geocode()` method, you can also provide to the function the geocoding provider that you would like to use:

 ```javascript
 p.geocode(function(data) {